ygemici/osz/docs/fs.md

 File paths
 ----------

-All full path to a file looks like:
+A fully qualified path looks like:

 ```
  (drive):(directory)/(filename);(version)#(offset)
 ```

 Drive specifies the media where the filesystem is stored.
-If not given, `root:` will be substituted, which points to the initrd loacted in memory.
+If not given, `root:` will be substituted, which points to the initrd located in memory.

 Directory part is a list of directories, separated by '/'.